Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 2) Do they have the cash to purchase your home or will they be obtaining a mortgage (are they qualified for a mortgage – how long will it take)?

 3) How many homes have they failed to sell and how many have they purchased?
 Of the ones they purchased, did they resell them later and make a profit?
 (This information should be independently verified by their manager, Board of Realtors or a trustworthy source).

 4) What are the restrictions to the offer?

-Now you should be able to determine if this route is your best option, best of luck.
+Now you should be able to determine if the home selling guarantee is your best option, best of luck.